Primary

 Priority is a straight spine, not straight legs.
 Bend your knees as much as needed to keep your back from rounding.
 Push the floor away with your hands and imagine lifting your hips toward the ceiling.
 Work your heels toward the ground over time.

-Want Downward Dog in your program?
+See where Downward Dog fits in your weekly plan

 Start on hands and knees.